Lead the National Principles for Child Safe Organisations

 The Prime Minister, and state and territory First Ministers, endorsed the National Principles in February 2019.

-Our office works with organisations, and state and territory governments, to develop resources and practical tools that help organisations, children and young people, parents and carers learn about the National Principles and how they should be used.
+Our office works with organisations, and state and territory governments, to develop resources and practical tools that help organisations, children and young people, parents, carers, kin and families learn about the National Principles and how they should be used.

 More resources can be found on our Resources page.